Don’t say THIS to a pregnant woman (but say THIS instead)

 But if it is not acceptable to say to someone who isn’t pregnant: oh, you’ve got big tits, or you look a bit fat, or your skin is a bit shit, or your hair looks weird, then why oh why do people feel it is acceptable to pass comment on pregnant women?
-So here is Birthzang’s guide on what not to say to a pregnant woman, and giving you some easy guidelines of what to say instead
+So here is Birthzang’s guide on what making sure you don’t say this to say to a pregnant woman, and giving you some easy guidelines of what to say instead.

 Don’t say: Your bump looks big/small

 Do say: your bump looks perfect!

 I mean really this is akin to saying: your bum looks big in that!
 Apart from the fact that we all come in different shapes and sizes, heights and proportions so, er OBVIOUSLY our bumps are all going to be different, who made you the expert of exactly how big or small a bump should be at any particular stage in pregnancy?

 The fact remains that despite outward appearances, bump are pretty uniform in terms of fundal height (the measurement between your pelvic bone and the top of your bump) and this is something the midwife does regularly.
 There is an uncanny precision between the number of week and number of cm, but when you stand up, we all carry the bump in a different way.